heroiclabs/nakama-cpp/README.md

 This client implements the full API and socket options with the server.
 It's written in C and C++11 with minimal dependencies to support Unreal, Cocos2d-x, Oculus, and other custom engines and frameworks.

-We also support various game consoles via a private C++ repository.
+We also support various game consoles.
 Please reach out to support@heroiclabs.com to discuss console support for your project.

 If you experience any issues with the client, [open an issue](https://github.com/heroiclabs/nakama-cpp/issues).